suchsoak/Powershell_script/README.md

   .\telssh.ps1
   .\language.ps1
   .\ide.ps1
+  .\systeminfo.bat
+  .\restorepoint.ps1
+  .\fileinfo.ps1
+  .\eventlog.ps1
+  .\password.ps1
 ```

  License & Copyright
 -----------------------
-This open source project is licensed under the CC0-1.0 license.
-All trademarks are the property of their respective owners.
+This open source project is licensed under the `CC0-1.0 license.` All trademarks are the property of their respective owners.